CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

     print(compute_target.status.serialize())
 ```

 Here we can configure our cluster size, the initial VM count, autoscaling, and most importantly, the VM Size.
-In our example, we'll stick with a small VM for saving cost.
+In our example, we'll stick with a smaller VM for saving cost.
 If you want, you can try out a more powerful VM, or even a `NC` instance.
+Provisioning the initial cluster should take around 3-05 minutes.

 If we now look under the `Compute` tab in our Azure ML Workspace, we can see our Batch AI cluster: